grpc-ecosystem/grpc-gateway/docs/docs/faq.md

 As of now, No. But it should not be a big issue because the reverse-proxy which gRPC-Gateway generates usually works as an independent process and communicates with your gRPC server over TCP or a Unix domain sockets (Unix systems only).

-If you do insist that your gateway should be written in the same language as your server, there are a few projects that will help with this in [related projects](related_projects.md).

 ## Why are the models in the OpenAPI specification prefixed with the last part of the proto package name?

 The reason to generate the prefixes is that we don't have a guaranteed unique namespace.
 If two packages produce different `Foo` messages then we will have trouble.